 A feeling of elegance and luxury pervades: one section of the exhibition is devoted to a gallery of celebrity owners with their Ferraris, including Brigitte Bardot, Steve McQueen, Mick Jagger and Clint Eastwood.

 The real stars, though, are the Ferraris themselves.
 From that first 125 S, the story continues through Ferrari’s first World Championship-winning car, the Tipo 500, driven by Alberto Ascari in 1952 and 1953.
 Then on to Michael Schumacher’s F1 car from 2000, in which he won the marque’s first world title after a 21-year drought.
-(Schumacher’s racing helmet is here too, alongside the one used by Mike Hawthorn, who also sported a bow-tie as he raced his Ferrari to the world title in 1958.)
+(Schumacher’s racing helmet is here, too, alongside the one used by Mike Hawthorn, who also sported a bow-tie as he raced his Ferrari to the world title in 1958.)

-Rock star Mick Jagger shopping for a Ferrari in the 1970s
+Mick Jagger shopping for a Ferrari in the 1970s

 Perhaps, even in this company, there are a couple of stand-out cars.
 The beautiful Ferrari 250 GT Cabriolet routinely sells for over £1 million at auction – one was rumoured to have sold for over £30m.
 The Design Museum’s exhibition features the very first one produced, from 1957, which was given by Enzo Ferrari to his British F1 driver Peter Collins.

 Then again, maybe the 166MM is the standout.
-Just two years after the first Ferrari was built, this model won the Le Mans 24 Hour Race, as well as the legendary Italian road race, the Mille Miglia, for which it was named.
+Just two years after the first Ferrari was built, this model won the Le Mans 24 Hour Race, as well as the legendary Italian road race, the Mille Miglia, after which it was named.

 ‘Normal’ 166MMs sell for upwards of £2m at auction but once again, the model in this exhibition has an even greater rarity value: it was built for Gianni Agnelli, of the Fiat dynasty, who loved Ferrari so much that, 20 years later, he ended up buying the whole company.